Blog/NotesConcept

 What is JWT(JSON Web Token)?

-A JSON Web Token (JWT) is a compact, URL-safe way of securely transmitting information between client and server in most of the general cases.
+A JSON Web Token (JWT) is a compact, URL-safe way of securely transmitting information between client and server, so that the server gets the information that is required to authorise the request from client to server.

-You can understand this with an analogy of a digital boarding pass ✈️ — once you get it after logging in, you keep showing it to prove your identity until it expires.
+You can understand JWT tokens with an analogy of a digital boarding pass ✈️ .
+Once you get a boarding pass after logging in, you keep showing it to prove your identity until it expires.

-1. Header → contains metadata (e.g., algorithm used for signing).
+1. Header → contains metadata like the algorithm used for signing

-2. Payload → contains the actual data (like userId, email, roles).
+2. Payload → contains the actual data like userId, email, and roles, which the client wants to transfer.

 3. Signature → verifies the token hasn’t been tampered with.